Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 7. Close the candy machine account and withdraw the rent
 8. Sign collection

 Have some fun with this!
 This will be your first independently created NFT collection!
+With this you'll complete Module 2; hope you're feeling the process!
+Feel free to share some quick feedback [here](https://airtable.com/shrOsyopqYlzvmXSC?prefill_Module=Module%202), so that we can continue to improve the course!